TommasoDF/ISTAT_GPT/README.md

 8. **Access the Virtual Assistant**: Open a browser and enter http://localhost:5000/.
 Your Virtual Assistant should now be operational and ready to assist you.

-Please note that this application is intended for development purposes and is not recommended for production deployments.
-For production environments, consider using a production WSGI server.